nineno98/User_login_project_IKT/create database.md

 CREATE USER 'userloginclient'@'localhost' IDENTIFIED BY 'almaeper';

-grant select on userloginapp.userdata to 'userloginclient'@'localhost';
+grant select on userloginapp.* to 'userloginclient'@'localhost';